 |Gulisi Garifuna Museum||(501) 669-0639||Dangriga, Central Belize|

 |Old Belize||(501) 222-4153||Central Belize|

-In case you like to learn about the history of an unfamiliar place, you might want to visit a few of these historical sites while vacationing in Belize.
+In case you enjoy learning about the history of a foreign place, you might want to visit some of these historical sites during your vacation.

-Another landmark that often intrigues visitors is Supreme Court Building.
-It is situated at and found within Fort George, in central Belize.
+Another landmark worth visiting is Supreme Court Building.
+It can be found at and situated in Fort George, in central Belize.
 Because the Supreme Court and the magistrates court are still active in this building, it is not open to the public.
 Still, it remains a popular stop off on tours for visitors to check out the unique architecture and learn about local law and order via a tour guide.

 |Altun Ha||--||14.9 mi.
 North of Central Ladyville|